oncomouse/courses/engl460/08-server.md

 # The Internet

-The Internet, the tool you're using to read this chapter, is a network of networks.
-Originally designed to share scientific information between institutions.
+The Internet, the tool you're using to read this chapter, is a network of networks originally designed to share scientific information between institutions.
 [This animated GIF](https://beta.gadgetzz.com/wp-content/uploads/ku-bigpic.gif) shows the expansion of the Internet from 1969 to 1989.
 The original connections are between SRI (The Stanford Research Institute); University of California, Santa Barbara; University of California, Los Angeles; and University of Utah.
-It was also partly created as part of defense department initiative to build a set of tools to share information across a network that had been partly destroyed by nuclear war.
+It was also partly created as part of a defense department initiative to build a set of tools to share information across a network that had been partly destroyed by nuclear war.

 But what does calling it "a network of networks" actually mean?
-A network is a way of connecting any kind of points in mathematics, which was used early on as a metaphor to link computers together.
+A network is a way of connecting any kind of points in mathematics, which is used as a metaphor for how computers link together to share information.
 Networks allow computers to share data amongst themselves and between their users, whether local or remote.

 If you have a wifi router in your house connected to a modem, your house has a network in it.
-Your home network connect through a modem to your Internet Service Provider's network (an ISP is usually the cable or phone company).
+Your home network connects through a modem to your Internet Service Provider's network (an ISP is usually the cable or phone company).
 You pay the ISP to connect their network to the Internet.
 Similarly, your cellphone connects to a different network composed of cellular towers that spreads across the world.
-You are once again, paying for the service of having that cell network connected to the broader Internet.
+You are, once again, paying for the service of having that cell network connected to the broader Internet.
 If you access your university's wireless network, you are connected to their network, which is in turn connected to the Internet.

 The Internet, then, is a bridge that exists between these and many other privately operated networks.
 It's the glue that makes it possible for you to read your university email on your cellphone or when you are at home.

 ## How does the Internet do it?

-Every device connected to the Internet as an address that is unique to it (just like how a mailing address uniquely identifies a residence).
-These addresses consist of four numbers between 0 and 256, so an address might be `127.0.0.1` or `192.168.1.15`.
+Every device connected to the Internet as an address that is unique to it (just like how a mailing address uniquely identifies an IRL building).
+Internet addresses consist of four numbers between 0 and 256, so an address might be `127.0.0.1` or `192.168.1.15`.
 These are referred to as "IP addresses" because they are assigned as part of the **I**nternet **P**rotocol, which is the set of messages that govern how the Internet works.
 If something has an IP address, it is considered addressable on the Internet.

 *Side Note*: `127.0.0.1` and `192.168.1.15`, which I used as examples above, are special local IP addresses.
 Every device on the Internet assigns `127.0.0.1` to itself, so that you can always talk to yourself on the Internet (this will matter more when we start running our own web server in a few sections).
 Additionally, IP addresses that start with `192.168` are "private" according to the Internet.
 Your computer at home likely has one of these addresses assigned to it, because you only actually pay for a single Internet connection from your ISP and your wifi router shares that between multiple devices on your home's private network.